Teaching

 Thinking otherwise

 I encourage curiosity and an eye towards challenging traditional ways of thinking, doing, and being, especially to open up opportunities for thinking, doing, and being otherwise.
-Students learn to practice a feminist curiosity by cultivating a relational investigation of the world--rather than emphasizing persistent critique, students analyze through the lens of imagination and possibility.
+Students learn to practice a healthy curiosity by cultivating a relational investigation of the world--rather than emphasizing persistent critique, students analyze through the lenses of imagination and possibility.
 I challenge students to re-examine concepts, routines, and institutions that we tend to take for granted in our lives and our research.

 reflexivity